 Gaia Molinaro

-Prior to my PhD, I obtained a Neuroscience BSc from King's College London and a Cognitive and Decision Sciences MSc from UCL, where I interned at Tali Sharot's Affective Brain lab.
-During my MSc, I was also Director of Events and Welfare Officer at the UCL Behavioural Innovations Society, content creator at Testable, and Unexplored Neuroscience fellow.
+Before my PhD, I obtained a Neuroscience BSc from King’s College London and a Cognitive and Decision Sciences MSc from UCL, where I worked at Tali Sharot’s Affective Brain lab.